 McKay’s Bunting, male showing black wingtips and almost entirely white tail feathers.
 (Icy View, Nome, Alaska; February 18, 2017.) © Julio Mulero

-Female McKay’s and Snow are somewhat more similar than the males, and may not be distinguishable in some cases.
+Female McKay’s and Snow are somewhat more similar than the males, and may not be distinguishable in all cases.
 The key differences are: (1) the extent of white in the rump area; (2) the breadth of the white streaks on the back; (3) the presence or absence of dark streaks on the outer webs of the three outer tail feathers; and (4) the extent of white on the inner primaries and outer secondaries.
 In all of these features, female McKay’s typically has more white and less black than female Snow.
 However, judging from the comparisons of specimens presented by Withrow (2020), there appears to be at least marginal overlap in each of these features, such that the darkest female McKay’s and palest female Snow would be effectively identical.

 McKay’s Bunting, female in breeding plumage, showing streaked back, white rump, and all-back central tail feathers.
 (St. Matthew Island, Alaska; June 28, 2018.) © Bryce Robinson